shrey20/ZCC_ticket_viewer/README.md

 ### Tests
   Using terminal: Go to the directory containing the files and type python3 pytest.<br/>
-  Using IDE: Right click test_ticket_viewer.py from project files panel and click on run.<br/>
-  For more information on running tests in pyCharm [click here](https://www.jetbrains.com/help/pycharm/pytest.html#run-pytest-test).
+  Using IDE:  For information on running tests in pyCharm [click here](https://www.jetbrains.com/help/pycharm/pytest.html#run-pytest-test).